ward208k/CS207_Project/README.md

 V2:

 //![alt tag](https://github.com/ward208k/CS207_Project/blob/master/images/V2-0.jpg)

 Solenoid valve setup:
+(will upload imnage soon)
 1. I would recommend watching this video as it explains how to wire a solonoid valve correctly [![valves](http://img.youtube.com/watch?v=_tby5VuvNuk)](https://www.youtube.com/watch?v=_tby5VuvNuk)
+2. (optional) After you have wired your solenoid controls, you should solder an arduino pin to the exposed wire.
+This is optional, but very helpful in the long run.
+3. At this point, you should prep your air flow system.
+You want to screw in a hose adapter to the middle hold of each valve, and two scilencers in the holes on either side.
+Attach two more hose adapters to the holes on 'top'.
+Attach one speed control valve to the top of the piston (the non-punchey end), and a regular adapter to the other end.
+Be sure to teflon tape all the valves, but not the scilencers.
+4. Cut the hose in about 1ft lengths until you have 12 lengths of hose.
+Connect using hose the 'top' of the valves and the two piston valves.
+It does not matter what port hooks to what adapter, as long as you know what one does what when you program your board.
+5. You should test each valve independantly before attaching them all together, so hook up the air compressor and press the test buttons on the valve and see if it works.
+6. If all 4 valves work, then you are good to mount them to the body of the robot, which will be the next section.

+Body Building:
+(will upload image soon)
+1. Cut 2 12in length of 2/4 wood, and 2 14in lengths of it.
+2. Cut 4 'legs' that can be any dimention as long as your pistons touch the ground.
+This will vary based on the pistons you bought and how offset your pistons will be.
+3. Cut a 14x14in square for the top.
+4. Assemble it all together with screws or nails and glue.
+5. Attach the pistons using 'strap-it' and screws so that it just touches the ground when fully extended.
+Mount the valves on the top of the body a reasonable distance from both the center and the edge.
+You will have to fit both the power supply and the arduino on as well, so think ahead.

 # Usage
 =====